philnewm/blog-articles/molecule_ci_in_gh_actions/Molecule CI in GitHub Actions.md

 ### Per-Distribution Scenarios

-To test the Ansible role against multiple distributions at in GitHub actions while keeping every run visible,  we need to add dedicated molecule scenarios.
+First we need to add dedicated molecule scenarios per distribution we want to test.
+This also ensures that all results will be easily to distinguish in GitHub Actions later on.
-This simply means to add additional sub-directories in the `moelcule/` directory since this is the place it expects those.
+This can be achieved by adding additional sub-directories in the `molecule/` directory.
 So in this case a `almalinux9` and a `ubuntu2204` sub-directory shall do it.
 Now we could just copy over all the `.yaml` files form the default scenario but this would be very inefficient.
 Instead we just copy the `molecule.yml` files, the one we actually need to adjust per scenario and symlink the others.
+This way we can just point to the `.yml` files placed inside the `default/` scenario for any files except the `molecule.yml` file

-From the repositories root run this neat one liner, which I split here over multiple lines or run the commands step by step.
+From the repositories root run this neat one-liner, which I split here over multiple lines or run the commands step by step.

 ```bash
 mkdir -p molecule/{almalinux9,ubuntu2204} && \